 A lot of modern tents come with some exciting bells and interesting whistles to try and gain favor with customers.

 The best feature found on any of these tents has to be the wonderful mesh roof on the CORE 9-Person Instant Cabin Tent.
-Not only does it allow hot air to escape and cool the tent on warm summer’s nights, but taking off the rainfly provides a breathtaking vista of the night’s sky.
+Not only does it allow hot air to escape and cool the tent on warm nights (perfect for summer camping!), but taking off the rainfly provides a breathtaking vista of the night’s sky.

 You and your family can lie back in your sleeping bags and look up at the stars above, without having to leave your tent.

 Similarly, the massive doors intended for connecting additional tents to the Coleman 3-Person & 6-Person Connectable Tents can also be used as large windows.
 This means you can sit in your octagon and enjoy stunning views all around your tent.